-16. GRANTEE NOT TO VIOLATE ZONING OR PRIVATE PROPERTY RESTRICTIONS
+16. GRANTEE NOT TO VIOLATE ZONING OR PRIVATE PROPERTY RE- STRICTIONS

-This Agreement and franchise shall not give any rights to the Grantee to violate any provision now existing or hereinafter rendered in zoning laws or other local laws of Grantor or to violate private property restrictions of record.
+This Agreement and the franchise granted hereunder shall not give any rights to the Grantee to violate any provision now existing or hereinafter rendered in zoning laws or other local laws of Grantor or to violate private property restrictions of record.